 There has always been a lot of confusion about the term ‘license’ when it came to explaining the provision of software and other similar forms of intellectual property (including audio and music, video, images and written content).
 Many software application and operating systems actually provides the user with an end user license agreement (EULA) which allows for the installation and use of the package.

-As far as many propriety operating systems (ie. Microsoft Windows and Apple Mac OS) and software applications (ie. Microsoft Office, Adobe Acrobat, Skype, various antivirus applications and most games) are concerned, the user does not purchase the actual product but instead, purchases a EULA that entitles the user the ability to install and use of the product.
+As far as many proprietary operating systems (ie. Microsoft Windows and Apple Mac OS) and software applications (ie. Microsoft Office, Adobe Acrobat, Skype, various antivirus applications and most games) are concerned, the user does not purchase the actual product but instead, purchases a EULA that entitles the user the ability to install and use of the product.
 This EULA may further restrict the user from creating duplications of the product, installing the product on multiple devices or further modifying the product to suite the user individual needs and requirements.

 As I summarised within the previous article (What is Free and Open Source Software), open source software (OSS) licenses generally allow for the freedom to modify, adapt, redistribute and provide the source code to the product.
 This form of licensing can be considered as a form of copyleft.
 Which, unlike copyright conditions, allows for the above conditions to be undertaken by the end user.